famousj/the-little-hooner/hooner.md

 (plus (head l) %=($ l (tail l))
 ```

-Notice the similarity between this line, and the last line of the
+Notice the similarity between this line, and the last lines of the
 generator `rember`:
 ```
 :-  (head lat)
 %=($ lat (tail lat))
 ```

-KM: There's a lot of stuff shoehorned into the `plus` line.
-Consider tall
-form to help it breathe a bit.

-KM: Note we should plonk this in `math.hoon`

 **Q:** What is `+times [5 3]`